 4. High-resolution display: The 12-inch in-plane switching LCD Retina display of the 12-inch MacBook provides less strain to the eyes because of high-density pixels and close-to-accurate color reproduction.
 This display specification is far superior to the MacBook Air and entry-level portable Windows-based laptops.
 The viewing experience is generally similar to the MacBook Pro.

 5. Long-battery life: Another advantage of the 12-inch MacBook is its battery capacity.
 The device has up to 10 hours of battery life.
 Average use puts the battery life around 7 to 9 hours.
 This is well beyond what other ultraportable computers have to offer.
-Hence, the device can last long while away from nearby power sources.
+Hence, the device can last longer while away from nearby power sources.
+Of course, it is important to take proper care of the battery to prolong its lifespand.

 Disadvantages of owning a 12-inch MacBook: Why you should not buy